Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set: Experimental setup

-\paragraph{Instance-adaptive finetuning} On each instance, we finetune the models with the InstA objective in Eq.~\ref{sec:insta}, using the same weight $\beta$ as used to train the corresponding global model.
+On each instance, we finetune the models with the InstA objective in Eq.~\eqref{eq:RDMloss}, using the same weight $\beta$ as used to train the corresponding global model.
 We finetune for up to two weeks, corresponding to an average of 300\,000 steps.

-Our training scheme is described in detail in Appendix~\ref{app:training}.
+In the P-frame scenario we use a GoP size of 3 and finetune on full-resolution frames ($1920\!\times\!1080$ pixels) with a batch size of 1 and a learning rate of $10^{-5}$.
+After finetuning, we transmit sequences with a GoP size of 12.
+The prior and decoder updates $\delta = \theta - \theta_\mathcal{D}$ are quantized and coded under the spike-and-slab network prior described in Sec.~\ref{sec:insta}.

+While the SSF model follows a stationary distribution over frames, the B-EPIC model has a more complex frame structure: the distance between a frame and its reference points can vary between 1 to 6 frames.
+For this reason, we found it beneficial to use a GoP of 12 for InstA finetuning of the B-EPIC model.
+Due to memory limitations, we finetune on horizontal crops of size $256\!\times\!1080$ pixels instead of full-resolution frames.
+For the low-bitrate working points use a learning rate of $10^{-5}$, in line with \citet{pourreza2021extending}.
+For the high-bitrate region ($\beta \leq 0.0008$), we found that we can get faster convergence by using a learning rate of $5 \cdot 10^{-5}$.